rayandasoriya/100DaysOfCode/README.md

 ## Day 64
 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to find the least number of perfect square numbers.
 Refer to Day64/Problem 1.pdf for more information regarding the problem.
-2. The problem is to finding the area of rectangles.
+2. The problem is to find the area of rectangles.
 Refer to Day64/Problem 2.pdf for detailed information.

 ## Day 65
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to retrun the permutation of DI String case.
+1. The problem is related to return the permutation of DI String case.
 Refer to Day65/Problem 1.pdf for more information regarding the problem.
-2. The problem is to verify the lexiccographical order from the alien dictionary.
+2. The problem is to verify the lexicographical order from the alien dictionary.
 Refer to Day65/Problem 2.pdf for detailed information.

 ## Day 66
 Solved 2 coding problems from LeetCode using Python.